jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/intro.md

 Vite should run very quickly and your new site should be ready to explore, probably at http://localhost:3000 but check the console output to be sure.

 If you make changes to your templates, your site should update quickly.
-When you are done, exit airfry && vite with ctrl-c from the console.
+When you are done, exit airfry and vite with ctrl-c from the console.

 ### What happened?